diego0020/lab_vision/lab5_bsds/readme.md

 ## Running the benchmark remotely

 The benchmark on the 200 test images can take a several hours.
 If you prefer, you may run them on the *guitaca* server.

+However, all of you would be using the same account so please take into account the following

+- Be careful not to mess with other people's data or processes
+- Create a new directory and work there

-In order to be able to disconnect from the server and have it continue the work we can use [sceen](http://linux.die.net/man/1/screen).
+In order to be able to disconnect from the server and have it continue the work you can use [sceen](http://linux.die.net/man/1/screen).
 Connect to guitaca using ``ssh`` and afterwards type

 ```bash